-Best Overall Razor for Shaving Your Head: HeadBlade MOTO Head Razor
+HeadBlade MOTO Head Razor

 This thing looks like a teeny snowmobile, but it’s an expertly designed palm pilot for polishing your dome.
 Simply slide your finger into the rubber ring, and the ball at the device’s front end helps glide the rear-end razor around your head.
-That rear end pivots and flexes every which way, as it hugs the curves and mows everything in its path.
+That rear end pivots and flexes every which way as it hugs the curves and mows everything in its path.
 We’d suggest bundling it with the brand’s slick shave cream for the smoothest experience.

-Trueheads still swear by the safety-blade shave, even with the variables of backwards, upside-down, blind-spot shaving.
+Trueheads still swear by the safety-blade shave, even with the variables of backward, upside-down, blind-spot shaving.
 That’s because once you have the hang of a safety blade shave, you really can’t justify switching back to anything else.
 Still, our pick for the best safety razor for head shaving goes to Supply, the brand that also makes safety shaving easy for beginners.
 Their single-edge razor feels familiar in your hand, almost like a cartridge shave, and they even drafted up a blog post on how to best utilize the razor for your head.
 Together, that post and this device should significantly lessen your learning curve.

 Head Shave Club Halftime Razors

 These little dual-ended blades will remind you of finger skateboards, and they kinda replicate those little toys as they ride over your melon.
 They allow you to shave easily in different directions, back and forth or side to side (though you still want to mind the direction your hair grows, and if you’re prone to ingrowns, shave with it, not against it).
-It also utilizes a cooling aloe strip to help calm skin post shearing.
+It also utilizes a cooling aloe strip to help calm skin post-shearing.
 Of the bunch, it’s the easiest manual razor to use on autopilot mode once you get the hang of it.
 But even then, please remember to make smooth, steady strokes—no haste!

 Remington Balder Pro Head Shaver